4 Way to Use Mindfulness Safely to Heal from Trauma

 For people who’ve experienced trauma, intero- and exteroceptors can become disintegrated.
 Even after a few years from the traumatic event, interoceptors continue signaling danger, while exteroceptors don’t detect any source of threat.
 This can create confusion and distress.

 When practicing mindfulness, people who have experienced trauma will have to pay an inordinate amount of attention to interoceptive sensations.
 And when your inner world is constantly communicating threats, focusing on your interoceptive sensations can exacerbate your trauma symptoms.

 How to Practice Trauma-Sensitive Mindfulness?

-Mindfulness can enhance present-moment awareness, increase our self-compassion, and enhance your ability to self-regulate.
+Mindfulness can enhance present-moment awareness, increase our self-compassion, and enhance our ability to self-regulate.

-The question thus becomes: how can we can we use mindfulness to support our healing in a safe way?
+The question thus becomes: how can we use mindfulness to support our healing in a safe way?

 #1.
 Develop Dual Awareness

 After a traumatic event, your interoceptors will continue signaling danger, even when exteroceptors can’t detect any source of real threat.

 Focusing your attention on the internal state of your body, when practicing mindfulness, can overwhelm you and even re-traumatize you.